Bioenergy: Biofuel for transportation

 Based on the source of biomass, biofuels are classified broadly into two major categories, depending if food crops are used or not:

-First-generation (or "conventional") biofuels are made from food sources grown on arable lands, such as sugarcane and corn.
+First-generation (or "conventional") biofuels are made from food sources grown on arable lands, such as sugarcane and maize.
 Sugars present in this biomass are fermented to produce bioethanol, an alcohol fuel which serves as an additive to gasoline, or in a fuel cell to produce electricity.
 Bioethanol is made by fermentation, mostly from carbohydrates produced in sugar or starch crops such as corn, sugarcane, or sweet sorghum.
 Bioethanol is widely used in the United States and in Brazil.
 Biodiesel is produced from the oils in for instance rapeseed or sugar beets and is the most common biofuel in Europe.

 Second-generation biofuels (also called "advanced biofuels") utilize non-food-based biomass sources such as perennial energy crops and agricultural residues/waste.
 The feedstock used to make the fuels either grow on arable land but are byproducts of the main crop, or they are grown on marginal land.
 Waste from industry, agriculture, forestry and households can also be used for second-generation biofuels, using e.g. anaerobic digestion to produce biogas, gasification to produce syngas or by direct combustion.
 Cellulosic biomass, derived from non-food sources, such as trees and grasses, is being developed as a feedstock for ethanol production, and biodiesel can be produced from left-over food products like vegetable oils and animal fats.